Acalitus

 Distribution

 distribution with documented across North America, South America, Europe, Asia, Africa, and Australia.
-Specific range varies by species: A. essigi occurs in North America, Mexico, Australia, and Brazil; A. vaccinii is to North America with in South Africa; A. phloeocoptes is distributed across Europe, Asia, and North America; A. simplex is recorded from the Caribbean, South America, and Hawaii.
+Specific range varies by species: A. essigi occurs in North America, Mexico, Australia, and Brazil; A. vaccinii is native to North America with introduced in South Africa; A. phloeocoptes is distributed across Europe, Asia, and North America; A. simplex is recorded from the Caribbean, South America, and Hawaii.

 Seasonality